vinaydahiya04/codepred-backend/README.md

 ![Picture 2](/assets/img2.png "Observation")
 ![Picture 3](/assets/img3.png "cosine Similarity Formula")

-#### If we use normal cosine similarity then it will suggest that vector v1 is more similar to vector v3 than vector v2 and hence the user 1 should solve questions rated similar to those solved by user 3 which here is wrong as even though the theta is 0 or the similarity is 1 but it will be very difficult for user 1 to solve such high rated questions directly considering his own level whereas even though the similarity between user 2 and user 1 is less than between user 1 and user 3 still it will be easier and beneficial for user 1 to solve questions rated similar to those solved by user 2.
+#### If we use normal cosine similarity then it will suggest that vector v1 is more similar to vector v3 than vector v2 and hence the user 1 should solve problems rated similar to those solved by user 3 which here is wrong as even though the theta is 0 or the similarity is 1 but it will be very difficult for user 1 to solve such high rated problems directly considering his own level whereas even though the similarity between user 2 and user 1 is less than between user 1 and user 3 still it will be easier and beneficial for user 1 to solve problems rated similar to those solved by user 2.

 ## Workaround

-To overcome the above discussed problem I try to penalise the two vectors while calculating similarity heavily if there is a a large difference between their amplitudes so as to avoid the above problems.
+To overcome the above discussed problem I try to penalise the two vectors heavily while calculating similarity if there is a large difference between their amplitudes so as to avoid the above problem.
 Hence the formula for calculating similarity was slightly varied :

 ![Picture 4](/assets/formula.png "Changed Formula")

-This heavily penalizes the two vectors for having high differences in amplitudes.
+This heavily penalizes the similarity score of two vectors for having high differences in amplitudes.

 ## Suggesting Problems to the User
-After getting the rating values of which the user should solve questions for the particular tags then I use a pre saved JSON data of questions corresponding to various tags and ratings and then send these questions to the frontend for display.
+After getting the rating values of which the user should solve problems for the particular tags I used a pre saved JSON data of problems corresponding to various tags and ratings and then sent those problems to the frontend for displaying to the user.

 # Tech Stack
 The following libraries/ frameworks were used for the frontend developement of this website: